AlbertoSamele/sha1-pwner/README.md

 ```
 cd rainbow
 javac RainbowMain.java
-java RainbowMain
+java RainbowMain PLAIN_SIZE
 ```
+Where *PLAIN_SIZE* is the size of the plain texts that will be held and thus decrypted tha,ks to this particular rainbow table.
-Then, move the *table.txt* file from the rainbow folder to the server folder For the server:
+Then, move the *tableX.txt* file from the rainbow folder to the server folder.
+For the server:
 ```
 cd server